dariodip/rfd-discovery/README.md

   - string; <br>
   - datetime64*.

-  *for date format you can use each format known by [pandas](http://pandas.pydata.org/pandas-docs/stable/timeseries.html)
+  *for date format you can use one of the formats known by [pandas](http://pandas.pydata.org/pandas-docs/stable/timeseries.html)
    <br>